tartley/resume/Jonathan-Hartley-resume.md

 **IBM Cloud**\     Implemented IBM Cloud's
 *2 years*           [*security groups*](https://www.tartley.com/posts/illustrating-uses-of-ibm-cloud-security-groups/)
                    feature, in Python & GoLang, converting user requests into iptables config across many instances, to provide dynamic on-instance firewalling.
-                   I also produced & presented training courses across the division, teaching hundreds of developers how to contribute *good* tests to the massive IBM Cloud Python test suite, dramatically reducing time spent on creating and maintaining tests, while making the tests themselves faster, more thorough, and more reliable.
+I also produced & presented training courses across the division, teaching hundreds of developers how to contribute *good* tests to the massive IBM Cloud Python test suite, dramatically reducing time spent on creating and maintaining tests, while making the tests themselves orders of magnitude faster, and being more thorough and more reliable.

 **Able.ag,**\      Often as a tech lead, such as at **Able.ag**, where I relieved the company's **Antidote.me,**\  technical founder of architectural, design, and mentoring responsibilities.